hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/end_of_sampling_iqaasl/ppl.md

 ### Polystyrene (PS6)

 PS6 was found at almost all samples in either extruded or expanded form.
 PS6 can be recycled by PPL into rigid sheets of material that take a fine polish.
+This takes two type of polystyrene expanded and extruded.

 Expanded and extruded polystyrene were found in 68% and 53% of all samples respectively.
 Combined they are responsible for at least 13% of all objects identified.